jpaulm/gofbp/README.md

 In computer programming, flow-based programming (FBP) is a programming paradigm that defines applications as networks of "black box" processes, which exchange data across predefined connections by message passing, where the connections are specified externally to the processes.
 These black box processes can be reconnected endlessly to form different applications without having to be changed internally.
 FBP is thus naturally component-oriented.

 FBP is a particular form of dataflow programming based on bounded buffers, information packets with defined lifetimes, named ports, and separate definition of connections.

+DrawFBP (https://github.com/jpaulm/drawfbp) can now generate working GoFBP network and subnet definitions from a network diagram (as well as JavaFBP, C#FBP, JSON and free-form notations).

-GoFBP Network Definition Syntax and Component API:
+## GoFBP Network Definition Syntax and Component API:
 * https://jpaulm.github.io/fbp/gosyntax.htm

 ## Features (these are common to all FBP implementations on GitHub/jpaulm):